Tobias Harris comes up big late as Sixers hold off Warriors

 Tobias Harris hit a go-ahead jumper with 3:44 to play, scored another basket on the next possession and finished with 25 points and 13 rebounds to help the Sixers hold off the Golden State Warriors 108-98 on Tuesday night.

-“My attitude is not to get the highlights, get the praise, it’s to get the win,” Rivers said.
+”My attitude is not to get the highlights, get the praise, it’s to get the win,” Harris said.

 Harris also converted a free throw on Draymond Green’s technical foul with 2:47 remaining.